meteor-utilities/avatar/README.md

   - `imageSizes`: This property defines the avatar sizes that are available to your project
   - `backgroundColor`: The background color for initials avatars (color name or hex value string or a function).
 The default is gray (`"#AAA"`).
 Assign your own background color scheme by passing a function that take only one argument, the `user` instance and return a CSS compatible color code e.g. "#123abc".
   - `textColor`: The text color for initials avatars (color name or hex value string or a function).
 The default is white (`"#FFF"`).
 Assign your own text color scheme by passing a function that take only one argument, the `user` instance and return a CSS compatible color code e.g. "#123abc".
+  - `generateCSS`: When true the CSS required to style the Avatars based on the above settings is generated and pushed to the client when the application is loaded.

 Example usage:
 - To show initials when no avatar image can be found via linked services: